leto/ramit-briefcase/outline.md

 effective and avoid common pitfalls.

 ### The Sol Genomics Network: Growing Tomatoes using Perl
  * Aureliano Bombarely, et al
  * Nucleic Acid Research Oct (2010)

-* This publication describes http://solgenomics.net, which is the main project that I currently work on.
+This publication describes http://solgenomics.net, which is one of the main projects that I currently work on.

 ### Solitary Wave Families of a Generalized Microstructure PDE

  * J. Leto and S. R. Choudhury
  * Communications in Nonlinear Science and Numerical Simulation 14 (2009) 1999

-* This paper arose from my masters thesis and describes special exact closed-form solutions to nonlinear partial differential equations, using the theory of reversible operators and bilinear operators.
+This paper arose from my masters thesis and describes brand new, exact closed-form solutions to nonlinear partial differential equations, using the theory of reversible operators and bilinear operators.
+Finding solutions to equations that nobody has ever solved before is quite fun.

 ### Nonlinear convection at a Porous Flat Plate with Application to Heat Transfer from a Dike
  * K. Vajravelu, J.R.
 Cannon, J.Leto, et al
  * Journal of Mathematical Analysis and Applications, 277 (2003), no. 2, 609

-* This is an applied mathematics paper that uses the theory of differential equations to prove the existence and uniqueness of certain equations arising in engineering applications for dams which are subject to temperature gradients.
+This is an applied mathematics paper that uses the theory of differential equations to prove the existence and uniqueness of certain equations arising in engineering applications for dams which are subject to temperature gradients.
+I am responsible for all the numerics in this paper, which was part of an undergraduate research grant I worked on.

 ### On Solutions of Some Nonlinear Differential Equations Arising in Third Grade Fluid Flows
  * K. Vajravelu, J.R.
 Cannon, D. Rollins, J.Leto
  * International Journal of Engineering Science 40 (2002) 1791

-* This is an applied mathematics paper that uses the theory of differential equations to prove the existence and uniqueness of certain equations arising in industrial applications relating to non-Newtonian fluids.
+This is an applied mathematics paper that uses the theory of differential equations to prove the existence and uniqueness of certain equations arising in industrial applications relating to non-Newtonian fluids.
+I did all the numerics in this paper and actually wrote the CPAN module [Math::ODE](https://metacpan.org/release/Math-ODE/) to solve the equations numerically.

 ### Writing A Useful Program with NASM
 * Assembly Programming Journal 9 (2000)